Ryanair Unveils New 'Be Nice' Strategy

 A front-page headline in Ireland's Daily Mail newspaper on the morning of the shareholder meeting said, "Ryanair sinks to new low", after a Dublin surgeon was charged EUR€188 to reschedule a flight days after his entire family was killed in a fire in England.

-O'Leary apologized, said the customer would be refunded, and promised to deal more quickly with similar cases in future.
+O'Leary apologised, said the customer would be refunded, and promised to deal more quickly with similar cases in future.

 "They aren't changing their fundamental business model, but this is significant.
 There is clearly low-hanging fruit because of perceptions in some markets," said Davy Research analyst Stephen Furlong.